-While the Corporation does not have any operations or transactions impacted directly by Russian sanctions, the ongoing conflict in Ukraine and resultant sanctions imposed from time to time are expected to have a contained effect on the volatility of crude oil prices.
+On December 7, 2022, Canada amended the SER, barring Canadians from providing services related to maritime transportation of Russian crude oil, unless that oil was purchased pursuant to the pricing set out in the G7+ Coalition Oil Price Cap List.
+While the Corporation does not have any operations or transactions impacted directly by Russian sanctions, the ongoing conflict in Ukraine and resultant sanctions imposed from time to time are expected to have a continued effect on the volatility of crude oil prices.